KitsuneAkvma/Strattus/README.md

 <img src="public/svg/logo.svg" alt="app-icon" width="100" height="100">

 Strattus is a weather web application designed to provide users with comprehensive weather information.
 The application utilizes the [Weather API](https://www.weatherapi.com) to retrieve weather data, including current weather conditions, location details, forecast, air quality, and alerts.
-It also incorporates the [ip-api](https://ip-api.com) to handle geolocation and fetch weather data based on the user's location.
-It's *highly* inspired by samsung's weather app.
+It also incorporates the [ipinfo.io](https://ipinfo.io) to handle geolocation and fetch weather data based on the user's location.
+It's _highly_ inspired by samsung's weather app.

 ## Key Features